 Please visit Amazon or Dan’s website to view all his books.

-One of the most recent reviews for Poggibonsi
+An Extract from one of the most recent reviews for An Angel on her shoulder

 Paul Andruss, Buy: https://www.amazon.com/Thomas-Rhymer-Jack-Hughes-Trilogy-ebook/dp/B00EPQL7KC